hyihln/bu-compsci/README.md

 # bu-compsci
 [archive]
-/* INCOMPLETE REPOSITORY, /n
+INCOMPLETE REPOSITORY,
-PARTIAL FILES AND ALL OF UPPER 300 400 LEVEL ASSIGNMENTS IN SSH REMOTE LINUX */
+partial files and all of upper 300 400 level assignments in ssh remote linux